 - Evaluating the regulatory compliance risks for a large health system in relation to its physician contracts.

-- Drafting opinion letters analyzing hospital-physician relationships under the Stark Law, Anti-Kickback Statute and state law.
+- Analyzing hospital-physician relationships under the Stark Law, Anti-Kickback Statute and applicable state laws.

-- Assisting healthcare providers with assessing potential overpayment situations and making necessary government disclosures.
+- Assessing potential overpayment situations and making necessary government disclosures.

-- Advocating before the Physician Reimbursement Review Board in relation to denied cost report payments.
+- Advocating for a health system client before the Physician Reimbursement Review Board to recover denied cost report payments.

 - Representing a pharmacy management and consulting subsidiary of a Fortune 100 company in trade secret, breach of fiduciary duty and noncompetition litigation with former officers.